For members of the Local Government Pension Scheme in England and Wales

 If you are also an active member when you die, the death grant payable is the higher of the amount calculated as above, or three times your assumed pensionable pay in your active employment.

-If you left before 1 April 2008 and you die within five years of receiving your pension, provided you are under age 75, the death grant payable is five times the amount of your pension after giving up any pension for lump sum (if applicable), less the pension and lump sum that has been paid to you.
+If you left before 1 April 2008 and you die within five years of receiving your pension, provided you are under age 75, the death grant payable is five times the amount of your pension, less the pension already paid to you.

 If you left before 1 April 1998 – the calculation is more complex.
 You can ask your local pension fund for an estimate of the amount that may be payable.